alchrabas/pyslate/docs/user-guide.rst

 User guide
 ==========
-Managing translations from the perspective of the translator.
+Managing text translations from the perspective of the translator.

 Introduction
 ------------

-In this article you'll learn how to translate (internationalize&localize) the messages as a translator - when you have no idea about its programmatic context.
+In this article you'll learn how to translate (internationalize&localize) the messages as a translator - when you have no idea about their programmatic context.

 All these examples will be posted in the same form: a box with all tags in English, a box with all tags in Pirate English.
 Then there will be some examples of using these tags in the real-life context.